 Monday, October 23 | 10:30 am – 11:30 am

 ACG is offering this special session for internal medicine residents who are interested in pursuing a career in gastroenterology.
 Gastroenterology & Hepatology fellowship continues to be one of the most competitive internal medicine subspecialities.
 This session will focus on answering questions that prospective GI fellowship applicants may have.
 In addition, a panel of GI fellowship program directors and current GI fellows will share their experiences and tips regarding the application process.

 This free session is open to all residents attending the Annual Meeting.
 No pre-registration is required.

 How to Get Published: An ACG Journal Editors Roundtable

-Monday, October 8 | 3:45 pm – 4:45 pm
+Monday, October 23 | 3:45 pm – 4:45 pm

 ACG’s journal editors frequently receive questions about how best to get published, how they assess submissions, and how to best format a manuscript.
-In this session, the editors reveal answers to the “Top 10 Questions” they receive about the publication process and share pearls of wisdom about what works — and what doesn’t work— when submitting papers for publication.
+In this session, the editors discuss the most commonly asked questions they receive about the publication process and share pearls of wisdom about what works — and what doesn’t — when submitting papers for publication.
 If you want to start or improve your publishing career, then don’t miss this valuable opportunity to hear directly from the editors who are eager to help!
-Free and open to all attendees.

 This session is free and open to all attendees.